SAP/InfraBox/docs/install_docker_compose.md

 # Local development with docker-compose
 This setup is not meant for production.
 You may use it to try InfraBox or use it for local development.

 For docker-compose a different scheduler has been implemented.
 Currently it does not run jobs in parallel.
-So all your jobs a executed sequentially using your host docker daemon.
+So all your jobs are executed sequentially using your host docker daemon.

-The default configuration starts its own postgres a minio for storing you data.
-So if you delete the volume your data is lost.
+The default configuration starts its own postgres a minio for storing your data.
+If you delete the volume your data is lost.
 You may configure and external s3/minio or postgresql database.

 ## Prerequisites
 - [docker](https://www.docker.com/)